Hydra-Chain/hydragon-nodee/README.md

 **Note:** Currently, you will have to import the validator's private key into Metamask to be able to interact with the web UI which can be considered as a security issue, but we will provide better option in the future.

 - Whitelisting: Your public key needs to be whitelisted by the Hydra team to participate as a validator.
-Use the command below to retrieve your public key, then forward it to the Hydra team for whitelisting:
+Use the following command to retrieve your public key:

 ```
 ./hydra secrets output-public --data-dir node-secrets